 - Colombia.
 Involves a 220 km rail link connecting two greenfield ports on Colombia’s Pacific and Atlantic coasts.
 Its proximity to the Panama Canal makes the transoceanic option a difficult value proposition.
 In this case, a rail corridor more effectively connecting the ports of Cartagena and Buenaventura would be more relevant to the commercial interests of Colombia.

-It is also being argued that Central America would gain more by constructing an effective regional highway system linking the countries than through competing transoceanic dry canal projects.
+An important limitation concerns economies of scale, and the cost of unloading, transporting across the peninsula, and reloading containers would likely undermine any advantage.
+It is also argued that Central America would gain more by constructing an effective regional highway system linking the countries than through competing transoceanic dry canal projects.